Graduate Studies and Postdoctoral Affairs (GSPA)

 Recording of the thesis defence is not allowed, nor is the use of cell phones, cameras or any other recording devices unless used for the purposes of the examination presentation.

-It is expected that all members of the PhD Examining Committee attend the defence.
-If a committee member is unable to attend in person, that member may participate remotely.
-If the member (other than the supervisor, who cannot be replaced) cannot participate remotely, then a new committee member should be found.
+It is expected that all members of the PhD Examining Committee attend the defence (physically or remotely).
+If a committee member is unable to attend a defence being held in person, that member may be given the option to participate remotely.
+The alternative option may be to move the entire defence to a remote format.
+It is desirable to secure a new committee member if they are unable to participate in any format.

-In the case of an unanticipated, last-minute emergency absence of a committee member, the defence can proceed subject to the agreement of the candidate and the supervisor(s) as long as the following committee members are available (in person or through electronic media) to present their votes:
+In the case of an unanticipated, last-minute emergency absence of a committee member, the defence can proceed subject to the agreement of the candidate and the supervisor(s) as long as the following committee members are available (in person or virtually) to present their votes:

 Any exceptions to this regulation must be approved by the Faculty Associate Dean, Graduate Studies.